-You may choose to use your HCSC for mail order prescription or for out-of-country by going to an online pharmacy at myuhc.com.
+You may choose to use your HCSC for mail order prescription via myuhc.com.
 Additionally, your HCSC can be used at Walgreen's retail stores or at participating drug store and pharmacy merchants.

 Partial authorization capability allows you to use your HCSC with transactions amounts greater than the funds available in your HRA for a portion of the transaction at merchants that accept partial authorization.
 For example, if you purchase an item that costs \$20 and you only have \$10 remaining in your HRA, the HRA balance of \$10 will be authorized towards the purchase and you are responsible for paying the remaining balance of \$10 with another form of payment.
 Note: not all merchants accept partial authorization.